Cognitive Behavioural Therapy (CBT) in North America

 Obsessive-compulsive disorder – A Cochrane review examined eleven studies comparing a control to cognitive behavioral therapy and concluded that any variant thereof was effective.

-Adjustment reaction – No meta-analysis was found but one RCT compared problem-focused CBT with ‘supportive’ counseling for 57 patients with cancer and an abnormal adjustment reaction.
+Adjustment reaction – No meta-analysis was found but one RCT compared problem-focused CBT with ‘supportive’ counselling for 57 patients with cancer and an abnormal adjustment reaction.
 The authors concluded that the CBT group had a greater improvement in anxiety, adjustment to cancer and use of coping strategies than patients receiving supportive counselling.
 The effects were measured after eight weeks of treatment and were still apparent at four months.

 Major depression – Authors in AFP cite numerous RCT’s and meta-analyses showing CBT to effectively treat unipolar major depression, possibly more so in mild-to-moderate cases.
 They clarify additionally that it is as effective as interpersonal or a brief psychodynamic approach.